 You can also delete individual clips or events from within iMovie by selecting them and choosing File > Move to Trash, then emptying the Trash.

 2. Move your iMovie Library to an external hard drive

 If you’ve removed all the clips from your iMovie Library and it’s still taking up too much space on your boot drive, the solution is to move it to an external drive.
 This is easier if you use a desktop Mac because you can keep the external drive permanently connected.
 If you use a portable Mac, you will have to remember to plug in the external drive each time you use iMovie.

 - Quit iMovie.

 - Choose your external drive and connect it to your Mac.
 It needs to be formatted as APFS or MacOS Extended (Journaled).
-If it’s not, launch Disk Utility (Applications > Utilities > Disk Utility) and erase it, so it reformats as one of those two formats.
+If it’s not, open Disk Utility (Applications > Utilities > Disk Utility) and erase it, so it reformats as one of those two formats.

-- In a Finder window, click on the external drive, then go to the File menu and choose Get info.
+- In a Finder window, click on the external drive, then go to the File menu and choose Get Info.

 - Click the triangle next to Sharing & Permissions at the bottom of the window so you can see the options.

 - Make sure “Ignore ownership on this volume” is checked.
-If not, click the padlock, type in an administrator name and password then check the box.
+If not, click the padlock, type in an administrator name and password, then check the box.

 - Navigate to the Movies folder in your user Home directory.

 - Drag the file iMovie Library to the external hard drive.

 - When it has finished copying, double-click it to open it in iMovie.
 If you see an alert that asks you to give iMovie access to a removable volume, click OK.

 - Check all the clips that should be there are there.